rbrodefrank/Rewards-Network-Versioning-Tool/README.md

 In the WordPress site, go to the page editor where the tool has been embeded.
 Change the script tag with src="/react/static/js/main.{hash-code}.js" and change the {hash-code} number to the updated file hash number (in 'build/static/js/main.{hash-code}.js) from your local project.

 ## Using the Versioning Tool
-### Formating the Document
+### Formatting the Document
-The Versioning Tool only works with a preformated document that follows certain guidelines.
+The Versioning Tool only works with a preformatted document that follows certain guidelines.
 Any file that does not align with those guidelines will fail to version properly.

 #### Variables
 A variable is any value that could change depending on which Partner is being versioned.